 Q: If a new entrepreneur or startup came to you looking for entrepreneurship information or resources in Oxfordshire, where would you send them?

 A: I don’t think there is any one place.
 You’ve got to be willing to go and interact on many levels.
 There are many organisations to join, and events to attend.
 You need to be willing to put in lots of effort to build your network, as it is essential!
 It is a mistake to operate in splendid isolation as an entrepreneur or business.
 This is a fast moving ecosystem, including business, academia, government, health, and consumers, all of which need to be understood and accommodated in thinking.

 Q: Any last words of advice?

 A: If you’re going to be an entrepreneur, hope to fail because as long as you’re still willing to learn, the failure will teach you 10 x more than success.
 It is a phenomenal learning experience.
 In the US in particular, investors are often more willing to back entrepreneurs with multiple failures because serious investors understand that mistakes bring learning and they will be the wiser for it.
-The UK is less understanding of failure, but slowly the culture is shifting.
+The UK is less understanding of failure, but slowly the culture is changing.